alexpeachey/response_state/README.md

-# ResponsiveService
+# Response State

-The ResponsiveService gem is at this point little more than a light wrapper on a suggested pattern for implementing service classes.
+The Response State gem is an implementation of the Response State pattern by @brianvh

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'responsive_service'
+    gem 'response_state'

 And then execute: